 I wish to thank the faculty and staff once again for the tremendous, reasonably priced education I received at Northwestern California University (NWCU) School of Law.
 Shortly after graduating from law school, I was hired as a Court Executive for the Third District Court in Utah.
 I have remained in this position for three years, and have found that a law degree has provided me with additional standing in the courts.

-I believe that Dean Clancey has correctly advised prospective students to attend a traditional law school if it is possible.
-However, in my personal situation, as a working parent unable to attend school during the day and with no evening law school in Utah, NWCU provided a viable and affordable opportunity for me to attend law school and achieve a lifelong goal of becoming an attorney.
+In my personal situation, as a working parent unable to attend school during the day and with no evening law school in Utah, NWCU provided a viable and affordable opportunity for me to attend law school and achieve a lifelong goal of becoming an attorney.
 Furthermore, having attended another non-traditional law school prior to enrolling at NWCU, I believe NWCU is the best law school of its kind.

 I have also found that once a law student graduates and is admitted to the bar, distinctions on where one attended law school become less important and performance on the job is the overriding factor.
 For me, passing the California Bar Examination validated the NWCU curriculum.